-The Lavender Farm on the Rainford bypass has a new set of owners!
-Family team Barbara, Peter and Sarah along with Steve, the resident expert in essential oil production have reopened with a fresh new café and a fantastic farm shop.
+Inglenook Lavender Farm, on the Rainford bypass, is owned by the family team of Barbara, Peter and Sarah along with Steve, the resident expert in essential oil production.
+The farm has a fresh new café, a fantastic farm shop and other, complimentary, shops owned by other artisan businesses at the farm.
 They have also taken the farm back to its roots, and its historical name of Inglenook.

-The farm will receive a great deal of much needed TLC over the next 18 months, with plans in place to refurbish the disused barns and improve and the animal barns and paddocks and create a cultural family destination.
+The farm has received a great deal of TLC over the past 18 months, with even more plans in place to refurbish the disused barns and improve the animal barns and paddocks, to create a cultural family destination.

-With craft fairs, farmers markets and all manner of events planned for the New Year, everyone at Inglenook is working hard to create a beautiful farm that is really central to the local community.
-They hope they can gain the support of everyone, and can’t wait to meet you all over the coming weeks!
-Inglenook Farm are based at Moss Nook Lane on the Rainford bypass, a few hundred meters past the roundabout, on the bypass, at Rainford on the north side of St.Helens.
-Inglenook Lavender farm Website link
+With craft fairs, farmers markets, the cafe, artisan workshops, animals, and all manner of events taking place throughout the year, everyone at Inglenook is working hard to create a beautiful farm that is really central to the local community and provide a really enjoyable day out.
+They hope they can gain your support, and can’t wait to meet you over the coming weeks.

 The lavender farm café menu focuses on the very best of great British food, with chef Jeff Green making use of locally sourced ingredients.
 With roaring log fires, fresh coffee and cakes and a range of seasonal specials, they hope the café will prove to be the perfect place for a great value, freshly cooked lunch or a coffee and cake as you are passing.